-A Female Husky-x presently Available For Adoption
+A Female Husky-x presently Adopted

 UPDATE: Along with new photos from Wilda's recent photo shoots comes a slow change in her confidence and demeanor.
 This beautiful dog improves every day and will continue to do so even faster in her furever home.
 Wilda can't wait to start her new life.

 UPDATE: Wilda’s puppy rearing days are over and she will be ready to go to her new home soon.
 If you are looking for a typical tail-wagging, boisterous young dog … that would not be Wilda.
 She is extremely shy; some might even describe her as feral.
 She has never been anyone’s beloved pet.
 Wilda was left to her own devices, roamed at will, and had never been touched or cuddled; she probably never had any positive experiences with humans.
 Wilda is not just a “shy” dog who will take a few days to be comfortable around people, the person who adopts her must help her overcome her fear of people and learn that humans are a valuable resource and can provide for her needs.
 At the beginning, it is quite possible that she will hide or freeze when approached; she may even be a flight risk given an opportunity.
 For that reason, a securely fenced yard is recommended.
 The first step in this relationship will be to gain her trust.
 Obedience training using positive reinforcement will help.
 Patience, empathy, and acceptance are needed.
 Can Wilda, a completely unsocialized dog, ever become a companion?
 Yes.
 With an experienced human who is ready for an adventure, it is very possible.
 So are you the one who will restore this dog’s faith in humans?
 Please fill in the adoption form if you would like to adopt Wilda.